xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 We might want to use a solution based on `std::future` but our need is slightly different from the C++11 futures.
-C++11 futures are not suitable for usage inside the simulation kernel because they are only providing a blocking API (`future.get()`) and the simulation kernel cannot block.
+C++11 futures are not suitable for usage inside the simulation kernel because they are only providing a blocking API (`future.get()`) whereas the simulation kernel <em>cannot</em> block.
 Instead, we need a continuation-based API to be used in our event-driven simulation kernel.

-The C++ Concurrency TS which describes a continuation-based API.
+The C++ Concurrency TS describes a continuation-based API.
-Our future are based on this with a few differences:
+Our future are based on this with a few differences[^promise_differences]:

- * The simulation kernel is single-threaded so we do not need thread synchronisation in the future code.
+ * The simulation kernel is single-threaded so we do not need thread synchronisation for out futures.

  * As the simulation kernel cannot block, `f.wait()` and its variants are not meaningful in this context.

  * Similarly, `future.get()` does an implicit wait.
 Calling this method in the simulation kernel only makes sense if the future is already ready.
-If the future is not ready this would deadlock the simulator and raises an error.
+If the future is not ready, this would deadlock the simulator and an error is raised instead.

  * We always call the continuations in the simulation loop (and not inside the `future.then()` or `promise.set_value()` calls).